-As if it wasn’t obvious after our first section, but just to be clear, a non-sticky bonus is a bonus you can withdraw.
+As if it wasn’t obvious after our first section, but just to be clear, non-sticky bonuses are a bonus you can withdraw.
 So if your bonus is £100, and you win £400, you can withdraw the full £500 final balance.
 They are sometimes referred to as a cashable bonus.

 Non-sticky bonuses are usually on the smaller side, but that’s not to say they’re not generous.
 You’ll still often find matches up to £100, even £200, that will allow you to withdraw your bonus amount after completing wagering requirements.

 Which Bonus Type is Best?

 This is a tough one, and to be quite honest, it comes down to personal choice.
 There are pros and cons to both.
 Many factors come into play, including the minimum deposit, the max bet, and the size of the bonus overall.

 Benefits of a Sticky Bonus

 - A much higher bonus amount, meaning more to play with which statistically gives you a better chance of winning

 - Your money is likely to last a lot longer because of the sheer

 - Every penny in your account after wagering requirements are complete is yours